jibeproject/physical-activity-Melbourne/jibe-melbourne-physical-activity/jibe-melbourne-physical-activity.md

 ```

 None of the variables in themselves are strongly associated with mMET
 hours/week.
-As indicated above, age in years has a negative association.
-Being female is similarly associated with lower mMET hours/week.
-Number
+Age is associated with lower mMET hours/week, as is being
+female (negative correlations).
+Associations with age may be slightly
+non-linear; a sensitivity analysis further below suggests that although
+mMET hours/week peaked in the 20-24 years age group not the youngest
+(18-19 years; n=33, the smallest sample and may not be representative),
+the trend is broadly monotonic and arguably approximately linear albeit
+with increasing rate of decline after age 70.
+Number of persons in
-of persons in household and being a student were not associated with
+household and being a student were not associated with mMETs and need
-mMETs and need not be included in the model.
-Employment, lower
+not be included in the model.
+Employment, lower socio-economic
-socio-economic deprivation, and higher degree of education had weak
+deprivation, and higher degree of education had weak positive
-positive associations with mMET hours/week.
+associations with mMET hours/week.

 #### Clustering